 So why the continued hype?
 To point out the obvious, artificial intelligence is an exciting concept.
 This technology is expected to bring with it a lot of changes, including an accelerated digital transformation, a significant impact on jobs, and machines that think in ways that humans cannot.

 However, AI can also be extremely beneficial to your business in so many ways.
-It saves both time and money by automating what would otherwise be complex and time consuming processes, it prevents ‘human error’ by letting a machine do the work for you, it predicts preferences (e.g. customer preferences, enabling a more personalised experience), and of course, AI boosts data analysis efforts.
+It saves both time and money by automating what would otherwise be complex and time consuming processes, it prevents ‘human error’ by letting a machine do the work for you, it predicts preferences (e.g. customer preferences, enabling a more personalised experience), improves customer engagement and of course, AI boosts data analysis efforts.

 Take the Mopinion software, for example.
 Our newest AI technologies (introduced in 2018) enable our users to extract information and insights from large amounts of text using both machine learning and natural language processing.
 This is a huge win for data analysis and this is only just the beginning.